DanielEScherzer/website-content/src/Blog/posts/20250919-rust-euler.md

 I'm used to the conditions for `if` statements needing to be surrounded with `()`, i.e. `if ((iii % 3 == 0) || (iii % 5 == 0)) {`, but with Rust, those are
 unnecessary.
 Not only that, but the compiler will warn that they are unused, and suggest removing them.
-I appreciate the compiler letting me know these are unneeded, but I'm not sure how I feel about the compiler having a style preference for removing unneeded parentheses.
+I appreciate the compiler pointing this out, though I'm not sure how I feel about the compiler having style preferences.

 [Problem #2][proj-euler-prob-2], which asks for the sum of all even terms in the Fibonacci sequence that are less than four million, was also pretty simple.